rhidsa/crc-quick-loan-rhpam-demo/README.md

 5. Open the deployed Quick Loan Bank application form: http://qlb-client-application-appdev-in-cloud.apps-crc.testing

-6. Fill in the form as follows and submit for evalutaion:
+6. Fill in the form as follows and submit for evaluation:

    ```
    Name: Eric D. Schabell